rozbb/draft-waict-transparency/waict-apis.md

 ## Transparency Service API

 We describe the HTTP API that the transparency service MUST expose.
-We denote the transparency service's domain by the variable `$tdomain`, and an enrolling site's domain as `$sdomain`.

 ### Enrollment via HTTPS

-* Endpoint `/enroll`
+* Endpoint `/enroll/<domain>`
-* Method: GET
+* Method: POST

-* Parameter `domain`: The domain being enrolled.
-This MUST NOT have characters outside `[a-zA-Z0-9.\-]`.
+`domain` is the domain being enrolled.
+The server MUST reject a domain with characters outside `[a-zA-Z0-9.\-]`.

 Calling this endpoint causes the transparency service to make an HTTPS GET query to `https://<domain>/.well-known/waict-enroll` (TODO: register with IANA).